PHPCSStandards/PHPCSStandards.github.io/wiki/FAQ.md

 Always run PHP_CodeSniffer until you get a passing result.
 Once you've made the changes PHP_CodeSniffer recommends, run PHP_CodeSniffer again to ensure no new errors have been added.

-## Why doesn't PHP_CodeSniffer just make the changes it suggests for me?
-As much as I trust PHP_CodeSniffer to check your code for coding standard errors, I don't trust any application to ever change code for me without reviewing it first.
-Considering you would have to check each change PHP_CodeSniffer made before releasing the source code, why not make the changes manually?

-Making the changes manually ensures a few positive things happen:
-* Developers learn the coding standards and make less mistakes in the future.
-* Developers can ensure that PHP_CodeSniffer is working correctly.
-* Developers can decide if a coding standard doesn't fit a particular piece of code.

-No matter how small of a change you make, always test your code before committing it to your code repository or releasing it.
-Even changes suggested by PHP_CodeSniffer need to be tested, as small and insignificant as some of them may seem.

 ## What does PHP_CodeSniffer use to tokenize my code?
 For PHP files, PHP_CodeSniffer uses [PHP's inbuilt tokenizer functions](http://www.php.net/tokenizer) to parse your code.
 It then modifies that output to include much more data about the file, such as matching function braces to function keywords.